3rdRingwood/3rdringwood.github.io/beavers/index.md

 Thursday 17:15 to 18:30 (or as advised during the pandemic)

+---

+### Programme 2024: Parents may view on Online Scout Manager

+---

 ## Leaders

 - **Beaver Scout Leader**: Sarah (Nessie).
 Email <3rdringwoodbeavers@gmail.com>